Public interest disclosure (whistleblowing) procedure

 8.1 An individual considering reporting a concern may wish to seek independent advice, before doing so, particularly if (ideally having first sought to address the concern under this internal procedure) they are considering making a disclosure to a regulator/prescribed person or other external body, as this must be made to the correct prescribed person or body for the issue and has additional requirements that will need to be met in order to qualify for the protections provided under the Public Interest Disclosure Act.
-The independent whistleblowing charity, Public Concern at Work, operates a confidential helpline.
-Their contact details are found at www.pcaw.co.uk.
-A list of the prescribed people and bodies to whom a disclosure can be made is available at: https://www.gov.uk/government/publications/blowing-the-whistle-list-of-prescribed-people-and-bodies.
+The independent whistleblowing charity, Protect, operates a confidential helpline.
+Their contact details are found on the Protect website.
+A list of the prescribed people and bodies to whom a disclosure can be made is available on the government website.

 9.1 A qualifying disclosure that is not confirmed by subsequent investigation, will not lead to any action, penalty or detriment against the person making the disclosure.
 However, individuals knowingly making false allegations/misusing this process may be subject to disciplinary or other appropriate action.